 Mr Devereux has never asserted to have served in the Australian Defence Force and has always included this as a disclosure (albeit irrelevant) in any description of himself.

-During Mr Devereux’s 20-minute keynote speech to open the Inaugural Veteran Ministers Roundtable in November 2016, he disclosed his entire background, including having been drug addicted, homeless and serving a term of imprisonment in South Australia for matters that dated back to 2004.
+During Mr Devereux’s 20-minute keynote speech to open the Inaugural Veteran Ministers Roundtable in November 2016, he disclosed his entire background, including having been drug addicted, been engaged with the criminal justice system and homeless.
 These historical experiences were a primary motivator for him starting this work in April 2015, when he learned of homeless veterans living on the streets of Australia.

 V360 have held four (4) contracts over a period of four (4) years with DVA.
 These contracts included consultancy, policy writing and the delivery of critical services to veterans all over Australia.
 Anyone who disputes this fact can make their inquiries accordingly.

 He told my father I owed him money and was a criminal and he could sort things out if my father contributed to his charity.

 Mr Devereux denies this allegation and refers to the statements above regarding the payment of the parking fees from the mother’s donation and the veteran’s involvement with the Rebels Motorcycle Club.
 At no time was money solicited or received from the veteran’s father nor was the veteran referred to as a criminal.

 He is now I believe under investigation by several organisations and the police.